LUX* South Ari Atoll

 Sustainability, the numbers

-LUX* South Ari operates within the LUX* group's Tread Lightly carbon programme: the group-wide carbon-offset and reduction programme covers the operating-emissions arithmetic with the published-baseline framework, plus the property-level reduced-plastic and filtered-water-bottling programmes, the LED-and-solar back-of-house power-mix contribution, and the on-property kitchen sourcing programme integrating Maldivian-grown produce where the supply chain supports.
+LUX* South Ari operates within the LUX* group's Tread Lightly carbon programme: the group-wide carbon-offset and reduction programme covers operating emissions with the published-baseline framework, plus the property-level reduced-plastic and filtered-water-bottling programmes, the LED-and-solar back-of-house power-mix contribution, and the on-property kitchen sourcing programme integrating Maldivian-grown produce where the supply chain supports.

 Marine programming runs through the on-property dive school and the daily snorkel-guide programme; the house-reef stewardship work is genuine and integrates with the wider Alif Dhaal whale-shark corridor conservation context that several peer South Ari properties contribute to.
 The LUX* group's Tread Lightly framework provides the published reporting cadence at the group level, which sits above the standalone-property sustainability template but below the property-specific audited-impact tier.

-What is absent: a property-specific audited annual impact report at the Soneva framework depth, a carbon-levy line on the guest bill, or a community-island NGO partnership at the Six Senses Laamu deep-engagement scale.
+What is absent: a property-specific audited annual impact report at Soneva-framework depth, a carbon-levy line on the guest bill, or a community-island NGO partnership at the Six Senses Laamu deep-engagement scale.
 Sustainability transparency runs at the group-portfolio framework level rather than the property-specific deep-engagement tier.

 Gallery